groxaxo/Auralis-Enhanced/.github/ISSUE_TEMPLATE/model-architecture-request-template.md

 ---
-name: Model Architecture Request Template
+name: New Model Request Template
 about: A new, non existant model addition
-title: "[\U0001F9BENEW ARCHITECTURE]"
+title: "[\U0001F9BENEW MODEL]"
-labels: ''
+labels: 'new_model'
 assignees: ''

 ---